dineshpanchal93/frappe_fcm_notification/README.md

 ---

-# FCM Notification for Frappe
+# FCM Notification for Frappe using latest HTTP v1 API

 This repository provides integration with Firebase Cloud Messaging (FCM) for sending push notifications from a Frappe/ERPNext instance.
 The app uses FCM's REST API to send notifications to client devices, leveraging Firebase service account credentials.